PAARA-org/paara-org.github.io/fieldday/fieldday-safety-guidelines.md

 ## Hospitality Canopy

 A clear and flat area for the hospitality canopy is recommended.
 Any ruts or holes in the ground should be marked or filled with dirt.
 BBQs, hibachis, or any grill or stove are prohibited.
 Canopies and sunshades must be properly staked and secured.
 As stated earlier, electrical appliances will be used.
 Caution should be taken not to overload the circuit.
 A trash can should be made available for waste.

+You can return to the main Field Day page by [clicking here](/fieldday.html).